 Their Party Pay feature is their version of a family plan.
 Users can come together, with a limit of four lines, and reduce their monthly bill to as little as $25/mo.
 This plan is not limited to just families.
 Roommates and friends can also take advantage of these group savings.
 Each person on the Party Pay plan is able to manage their own account and is billed separately, so no Venmo-middle-man is necessary.
 Visible also gives users access to Verizon’s exceptional network, which is the main selling point for many.

-- Plan: T-Mobile Connect Plan
+- Best plan: T-Mobile Connect Plan

 - Price: $15/mo.